danielhenrymantilla/shellcode-factory/README.md

 +  `neg`	 - negates the shellcode, and prepends to it a 12-bytes-long decoder.
 It assumes the shellcode is reached from a smashed stack

++  `xor_byte`	 - xors the shellcode with a random byte, and prepends to it an appropriate decoder (the decoder is 21-26 bytes long).
+It will try to avoid the bytes from the _NO_ parameter.

-+  `xor`	 - xors the shellcode with a random byte, and prepends to it an appropriate decoder (the decoder is 21-25 bytes long).
++  `xor`	 - xors the shellcode with a random rotating word, and prepends to it an appropriate decoder (the decoder is 27-34 bytes long).
 It will try to avoid the bytes from the _NO_ parameter.

 +  `clean` / `c`		- removes generated temporary files